computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 hubs like "Pigeons on Broadway", a pet shop with hundreds of pigeons in the back.

-I hope that this game leads to happy pigeons and people.
+I hope that this peer-to-peer game ultimately results in happy pigeons and people.
 I enjoy imagining a future where many more people compete to attract and care for flocks of birds, or engage in similar activities.
 This vision helped me in the late weeks of 2017.